lawrie/soctalk/README.md

 - Support for many memory options
 - Will run Linux
 - Banana Memory Bus and APB3 peripheral bus
-- Concise description of custome SOCs
+- Concise description of custom SOCs
 - Generation of BSPs

 ## SpinalHDL